The following sections are about the tab widgets as you find them in 3D Mode, although most are also available as cards in the List Mode.

 <Organization> <Platform> <TestAssembly><Variant>: <Component> <TestAssemblyName> – <TestSeries> (<Version>)

 By right-clicking on the Project Title field, some built-in templates are available to use.
 This particular string evaluates to the following “parsed” project title:

 VIBES Demo TA1p1: EPS Free-free – Full VP (V1)

-This project title is shown as title for your DIRAC file in the home screen and is used as default value for any exports.
+This project title is shown as the title for your DIRAC file on the home screen and is used as default value for any exports.
 Moreover, the fields are exported as dataset parameters in the MATLAB MAT-file export, which is tremendously useful when used in conjunction with the VIBES Toolbox for MATLAB.

-In list mode, all widgets become docked cards.
-The Item Overview of the 3D mode is not available here, but instead a larger panel is shown with tabular overviews of all entities.
+In List Mode, all widgets become docked cards.
+The Item Overview of the 3D Mode is not available here, but instead, a larger panel is shown with tabular overviews of all entities.

 Item overview in List Mode

 Contact our support team or call us on +31 85 744 09 70